 In the early 1530s Luther examined the nature of this ministry and the call of pastors in various writings.
 He specifically rejected wandering, secret preachers and affirmed the pastoral office when he stated, “For to the pastor is committed the pulpit, baptism, the sacrament [of the altar], and he is charged with the care of souls.”
 He then instructed faithful Christians to report these sneaky, uncalled preachers to their pastors.
 If these infiltrators did not have a call to preach, then Luther instructed them to be silent because they did not have a call to the pastoral office.

 Dr. Luther included a lengthy discussion of the doctrine of the call in his lectures on Galatians in 1531 (published in 1535).
 He stated that every minister must be certain that his call is from God.
 While Christ called the apostles without means, God continues to call pastors through human means.
 In the sixteenth century city officials or princes often called pastors to certain parishes.
-(In twentieth-century America, Christian congregations normally call pastors.)
+(In twenty-first-century America, Christian congregations normally call pastors.)
 However, this call was no less divine than the apostles’ call.
 Luther made it clear that even if someone taught true doctrine, if he did not have a proper call, he should be told to stop preaching.
 He concluded, “Therefore we who are in the ministry of the Word have this comfort, that we have a heavenly and holy office; being legitimately called to this, we prevail over all the gates of hell.”
 It was necessary for a minister to boast in his call to glorify God, give him divine confidence in his ministry, and to give assurance to his congregation.
 Instead of puffing the pastor up this knowledge should humble him.

 If all Christians are not ministers, then how should Christians live?
 According to Luther, the universal call is baptism and faith in Christ.
 Then, Christians, as baptized priests, serve their neighbors in love through various callings.
 Luther purposely contrasted the call to ordinary living in faith to monks whose external works only appeared spiritual.
 The world considers self-chosen religious activity as a true service to God.
 However, Luther responded that a servant’s cooking and housework is a service to God that surpasses monastic holiness.
 In the same manner that a pastor serves God through fulfillment of the duties of his call, the servant girl may joyfully serve God through completing her daily tasks.